 If your family qualifies for one of the benefits listed above, it may be possible to get help with school transport.
 The child must be attending one of three high schools that is between two and six miles of their home address.
 This assistance is for high school pupils only.

 When will I receive the travel pass?

 A travel pass for September will be sent to your home address during August.
 If you have not received your ticket by Tuesday 16th August please contact us on 0300 1237039.
 If you apply part way through the academic year and your child is eligible, the Integrated Transport Service will aim to issue a pass within 14 days.
-If at anytime you wish to track the progress of your application, you can do so by visiting the School Transport Enquiry system - please click on the link below:

 When you receive the travel pass, please ensure that you keep it in a safe place as a charge will be made to replace lost passes.
 If you pay towards the cost of your child’s transport, passes will not be dispatched until the payment due has been received.